Course Name: Fenwick Golf Course

 At only 290 yards, the par 4 8th hole is in theory reachable, but this is not necessarily the best play.
 Playing uphill with a very tight fairway lined by trees, this hole rewards accuracy over mindless length.
 A deep bunker nicknamed “Jaws” looms just short of a small, undulating green and is to be avoided at all costs.

 The par 5 closer is the longest hole at Fenwick at a strong 545 yards.
 Golfers will want to rip driver here with a relatively generous fairway and a speed slot at about 230 yards that grants an extra 15-20 yards.
 Sporadic trees line the left side the entire way, while bunkers line the right rough at 225 and 365 yards, respectively.
-This green runs back-to-front and is guarded by a left bunker.
+This green runs left-to-right and is guarded by a left bunker.

 General Comments: Fenwick is extremely low-frills with a small starter hut instead of a traditional clubhouse.
 There’s a small practice green next to the hut, but no driving range available.
 My least favorite thing about Fenwick is the pace, which was obnoxiously long when I played and led to us being hit into multiple times by the inpatient teenagers behind.